h4ck3rk3y/h4ck3rk3y.github.io/projects.md

 - **[RevMine](https://bit.ly/revmine)** - Quantifies reviews.
 Reads text parses important features and provides astonishing insights.
 [Get the extension at the Google Web Store](https://chrome.google.com/webstore/detail/revmine/inmjjendcicpkopjimcmakbiafkgjddb).
 The repository lies here, [RevMine at Github](https://github.com/Zephrys/RevMineApp).

 - **[TrumpCat](https://chrome.google.com/webstore/detail/trumpcat/hfajcdnolhbfcbcfkjkppgjlmfidpnnd)** - The trumpcat extension works to save your eyes from the images of Donald Trump.
 It simply replaces images of Donald Trump with cute kittens.

+- **[ShuffleAndKill](https://chrome.google.com/webstore/detail/shuffle-kill/lpmlbpbaopjjlfilhkpbbkbnlngmdogj)** A simple chrom extension to play songs on YouTube.
+Open songs on multiple tabs, the extension would automatically kill the tab done playing music and start playing music on a different tab.

 ## Command Line Apps